For men and women age 50 and older

 Cervical cancer Recommended screening every 3 years with cervical cytology alone, every 5 years with high risk HPV testing alone, or every 5 years with high risk HPV testing in combination with cytology.

 HIV Screening for HIV infection for all adolescents and adults ages 15 to 65.
 Younger adolescents and older adults who are at increased risk of infection should also be screened.
-Recommend preexposure prophylaxis (PrEP) to persons at high risk of HIV acquisition.
-Screening for all adolescents and adults ages 12–65.
-Recommend preexposure prophylaxis (PrEP) to persons at high risk of HIV acquisition.16
+Recommend preexposure prophylaxis (PrEP) using effective antiretroviral therapy to persons at high risk of HIV acquisition.16

 Hypertension Screening for hypertension in adults 18 years and older with office blood pressure measurement (OBPM).
 Blood pressure monitoring outside the clinical setting is recommended to confirm diagnosis.